moleculer-java/moleculer-spring-boot-demo/README.md

 The Windows Service creates a Moleculer Node that can be connected to another **Java or Node.js-based** Moleculer Node.

+### Topics of the examples ###

+- Integration of Moleculer API into the Spring Boot Framework
+- Configuring HTTP Routes and Middlewares
+- Creating non-blocking Moleculer Services and Event Listeners
+- Publishing and invoking Moleculer Services as REST Services
+- Generating HTML pages in multiple languages using Template Engines
+- Using WebSockets (sending real-time server-side events to browsers)
+- Using file upload and download
+- Video streaming and server-side image generation
+- Creating a WAR from the finished project (Servlet-based runtime)
+- Run code without any changes in "standalone mode" (Netty-based runtime)

 ### Download and run ###

 1.)
 To run this Moleculer Application you need to download and install